0xgareth/blog/README.md

 ## 🚀 My blog

-This is repo for my personal blog, which can be found at https://garethveale.dev/.
+This is the repo for my personal blog, which can be found at https://garethveale.dev/.

 This is built using the Gatsby blog starter template, which can be found here https://www.gatsbyjs.com/starters/gatsbyjs/gatsby-starter-blog.